scottcolfer/scottcolfer.github.io/_posts/value-digital-transformation.md

 **2. Features of services**: this is ofen where we (digital) work.
 Often the things we work on are just one step in a service, like 'applying for a visa' - a software feature of a larger, end-to-end service |
 **3. Capabilities of features**: these are the resources required to run the features of services.
 Examples include people, specialist tools, technology, and data. |

 Each level is critically dependent upon the others in order to provide an end-to-end public service since all are required for the overall value of an end-to-end public service.

-Jeff Gothelf post
+These three levels are the main links in the value chain for public services.
+> “Value” is the most ambiguous word in business.
+It means something different to every person that says it, primarily based on where they’re positioned in an organisation. ***[Defining value: the most ambiguous word in product development](https://medium.com/swlh/defining-value-the-most-ambiguous-word-in-product-development-3c36af377ecd)**, Jeff Gothelf*

 **Public service** | **Value chain**
 --- | ---
-End-to-end service  | Impact
-Features of services | Outcomes
-Capabilities for features | Outputs
+End-to-end service e.g. 'visit the UK'  | **Impact** e.g. number of peope who visit the country legally increases Features of services | **Outcomes** e.g. time taken to successfully apply for a visa decreases Capabilities for features | **Outputs** e.g. visa application process is 'digitised'

 Logic model to link together.